 In general, school interventions affect academic achievement by changing the methods by which instruction is given (instructional methods), or by changing the content of what is taught (the content domain), and many combine several intervention components as well as theoretical perspectives.
-Previous reviews (e.g. Dietrichson, Bøg, Filges & Klint Jørgensen, 2015a; Slavin, Lake, Davis & Madden, 2011) indicate that we will for example find interventions using the following categories of instructional methods: tutoring, coaching/mentoring, cooperative learning/peer-assisted learning, computer-assisted instruction, feedback and progress monitoring, behavioural/psychological interventions, and incentive programs.
-Reading interventions directed to younger students often target content domains as phonemic awareness, phonics, fluency, vocabulary, and comprehension (e.g. Slavin, Lake, Chambers, Cheung & Davis, 2009).
-Slavin, Lake & Groff (2009) describe differences in elementary school math curricula in terms of how they emphasise domains such as problem solving, manipulatives, concept development, algorithms, computation and word problems.
-Gersten, Chard, Jayanti, Baker, Morphy, & Flojo (2009) used the following domains to divide mathematics interventions into categories: (a) operations (e.g. addition, subtraction, and multiplication), (b) word problems, (c) fractions, (d) algebra, and (e) general math proficiency (or multiple components).
+Previous reviews (e.g. Dietrichson et al. 2015a) indicate that we will for example find interventions using the following categories of instructional methods: tutoring, coaching/mentoring, cooperative learning/peer-assisted learning, computer-assisted instruction, feedback and progress monitoring, behavioural/psychological interventions, and incentive programs.
+Reading interventions directed to older students often target content domains such comprehension, fluency, word study, and vocabulary (e.g. Scammaca et al. 2015).
+Slavin et al. (2009) compared curricula for middle and high school mathematics that differed over for example how much they emphasised domains such as problem solving and conceptual understanding.
+Gersten et al. (2009) used the following domains to divide mathematics interventions into categories: (a) operations (e.g. addition, subtraction, and multiplication), (b) word problems, (c) fractions, (d) algebra, and (e) general math proficiency (or multiple components).